EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance/index.md

 The work presented here were developed on the [Quantopian](https://www.quantopian.com/) platform.
 Some well-studied signals with 'weak' alphas - they have lost their effectiveness today - were examined for the possibility of being enhanced in systematic fashion.

-Given that the results are compared on a relative basis, practicle concerns such as commissions (fees paid to trade) and slippage (advertised prices are less that what is actually paid) could be neglected.
+Given that the results are compared on a relative basis, practicle concerns such as commissions (fees paid to trade) and slippage (advertised prices are less than what is actually paid) could be neglected.
 But, these results do include slippage and commission.
 They were developed with the hopes of being profitable algorithms after all.
 The period will be from 01/04/2011 to 07/30/2012 where the signals under consideration still had some alphas, and a starting capital of $10,000,000.
 Slippage is 3 basis points with a volume limit of 0.1.
 Per trade cost is $2.95.
 Do not worry if these numbers are gibberish to you.
+Remember, the relative  performance is what is being illustrated.

 ## Signals (or Factors)